ocaml/ocaml.org/data/tutorials/language/1ms_02_dune.md

 ## Introduction

-The goal of this tutorial is to teach the mechanisms built in Dune that allow the processing of OCaml modules.
+The goal of this tutorial is to teach the mechanisms built in Dune that allow structuring projects with libraries that contain modules.

 This tutorial uses the [Dune](https://dune.build) build tool.
 Make sure you have version 3.7 or later installed.